 Our main character in the film is Sandra, a woman who doesn’t believe in fighting anymore, but she still finds the enthusiasm to regain her strength.
 She’s vulnerable, but with her husband by her side, it’s also the story of a couple, especially since he coaches her and encourages her to go on, hoping she’ll get her job back.

-There’s also a sort of suspense involved, since it’s a race against time, something we’ve never done before.
+There’s also a sort of suspense involved since it’s a race against time, something we’ve never done before.
 She only has two days and one night, one weekend, to convince her co-workers to vote in her favor.
 And if she’s allowed to get her job back, they will lose their bonus.
-The suspense involves which co-workers she will meet, how will they react, and will they support her or turn her down.
+The suspense involves which of her co-workers she will meet, how they will react, support her, or turn her down.

 “La fille inconnue” (2016, a.k.a.
 “The Unknown Girl“)

-Luc Dardenne: “We all know that doctors help their patients, they save and rescue them.
-But what happens to them if they for whatever reason ignore or overlook a patient?
+Luc Dardenne: “We all know that doctors help their patients; they save and rescue them.
+But what happens to them if they, for whatever reason, ignore or overlook a patient?
 How would they feel if something happens to him or her?
 How will they react and respond?
 That was our main topic.
 And on top of that, in this film, the unknown girl was a black woman, probably from Africa, and she died, which makes things so much worse.
-The police starts to investigate her death, and it’s an investigation that the doctor can easily identify with because she also wants to know who this unknown girl was and what really happened to her.
-But it doesn’t turn the film into police thriller with a complex investigation.
+The police start to investigate her death, and it’s an investigation that the doctor can easily identify with because she also wants to know who this unknown girl was and what really happened to her.
+But it doesn’t turn the film into a police thriller with a complex investigation.

 1. FILMS OF JEAN-PIERRE AND LUC DARDENNE AS DIRECTORS – SCREENWRITERS – PRODUCERS